apache/synapse/src/sampleMediators/deprecation/README.txt

 To try out the mediator
 ------------------------

+ - Modify the deprecation.xml present in the
+      * aar (in case you are using the binary)
- - Modify the deprecation.xml present in the 'config' folder to suit the configuration you want.
+      * src\sampleMediators\deprecation\META-INF (in case you are working with the source) to suit the configuration you want.
  - Send in a request to Synapse and see it work/get rejected depending on the settings.

 ~Lots of scope for enhancement and improvement.
 Will keep adding up!